I accept many insurance plans, making lactation support often available with no out of pocket cost to you!

 Other Insurance Plans/HMOs/No Insurance:

-Depending on your insurance, you may try to get pre-authorization for our visit.
+For HMO plans, you will likely need to get pre-authorization for our visit if you wish to be reimbursed.
 First, please reach out to your OB/GYN, midwife, or baby’s pediatrician to get a “referral” for lactation support.
 It will be helpful if it has my information (listed below in the white box).
 Call your insurance company, following the beginning of the “script” below.
 If they are able to provide you with a list of suitable in network lactation consultants, you may need to call and book with them.
-If, however, they are unable to provide you with this information, you can ask for an “in for out” or “gap exception” which will allow a visit with me to be covered by insurance.
-Companies can still be difficult about paying, so I do require payment at time of service and will either submit a claim to your insurance company directly or will provide you with a superbill so that you can seek reimbursement (this will depend on whether a prior authorization number was obtained or not).
+If, however, they are unable to provide you with this information, you can ask for an “in for out”, “gap” or “out of network” exception, which will allow a visit with me to be covered by insurance as if I were a network provider.

 I do accept FSA/HSA cards and fee-for-service/self pay.

-Contact me regarding discounted rates for those insured solely by Medi Cal.
+Contact me regarding discounted rates for those on WIC.

 Please don’t hesitate to reach out with any questions you may have.